Nisha Bano

-Nisha Singh is an Indian actress and singer who works in the Punjabi entertainment industry.
+Nisha Bano is an Indian actress and singer who works in the Punjabi entertainment industry.
+She started her Punjabi film career with Jatt Airways and her Hindi film debut with Amar Singh Chamkila.

 Early career

-She was born in Mansa, Punjab.
+Bano was born in Mansa, Punjab, India.
 She completed her schooling at Yogesh Memorial public school in Mansa, Punjab.
 She was very active in art & cultural activities during her school days.
 She has completed her graduation from SD College, Mansa.
-She has won many prizes in giddha during college youth festivals.
-She was first appeared in Punjabi television series with Bhagwant Mann.
-Meanwhile, Bano worked along with Binu Dhillon and Karamjit Anmol on various stages all around the world.
+She has won many prizes in Giddha during college youth festivals.
+She first appeared in Punjabi television series with Bhagwant Mann.
+Meanwhile, Bano has worked along with Binnu Dhillon and Karamjit Anmol on various stages all around the world.

 Career

 Acting career

 Nisha Bano started her acting through a TV Show named "Hasde Hasande Ravo" telecasted on Channel MH1.
 Later, She began her film journey from movie "Jatt and Juliet".
 She has played roles in Punjabi movies like "Jatt Airways", "Bhaji in Problem", "Jatt Boys – Putt Jattan De", "Angrej", "Fer Mamla Gadbad Gadbad", "Bazz", "Teshan", "Nikka Zaildar", "Manje Bistre", Puaada and many more.
+She started her Bollywood career with Imtiaz Ali film Amar Singh Chamkila in 2024.